sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+### From Previous Projects

+In the previous Lane Finding project, the lane lines in a frame was found with the following steps

+Step 1: convert the image to gray scale
+Step 2: apply gaussian_blur to smooth the image
+Step 3: apply Canny edge detection algorithm
+Step 4: apply mask filter
+Step 5: find lines using Hough transform

 ### Camera Calibration